 The nature of your situation/request will determine which route to pursue when requesting

-academic consideration.
-Factors affecting your eligibility for consideration or which
+academic relief.
+Factors affecting your eligibility for consideration or which method

 - The duration of time needed